huplay/open-all-gpt/README.md

 If you take a look you can see all methods are very simple, only the attention mechanism is more complicated.
 Although, these uses some inherited methods from the parent (base) classes, and utility methods implementing the core mathematical algorithms, but those are also very simple codes, and everything is included in this repo.

-The common core of the transformer implementations:
+The common core of the transformers implementations:

 <img src="static/java-transformer.png" height="300"/>